 - Learner riders no longer able to carry any pillion passengers

 - Zero blood/breath alcohol concentration (0.00 BAC) for novice riders

 For more information on motorcycle rider restrictions see the Queensland Motorcycle Rider’s Guide

 CARRS-Q research report into motorcycle safety

-The Centre for Accident Research and Road Safety at QUT carried out a 3-year research report into motorcycle safety which was completed in 2012.
+The Centre for Accident Research and Road Safety – Queensland (CARRS-Q) located at Queensland University of Technology (QUT) carried out a 3-year research report into motorcycle safety which was completed in 2012.
 This research was funded by the Motor Accident Insurance Commission (MAIC).
-A focus on increased training and assessment is just 1 of the recommendations from the research report.
+A focus on increased training and assessment is just one of the recommendations from the research report.

 The findings from the CARRS-Q report were taken into consideration by the Transport, Housing and Local Government Committee as part of the parliamentary inquiry into motorcycle licensing.

 Help us improve the content on our website or tell us what is working well.
 Contact us if you need a response.